 Ingredients

-The most important ingredient for this recipe is green olives.
+The most crucial ingredient for this recipe is green olives.

-- Olive Ascolane: it is a variety of green olives that are 2 in - 5 cm long and have a thick fleshy pulp.
-It is not easy to find them outside Ascoli, so you will have to use the largest olives you can find.
-Make sure you buy them already pitted, pitting olives will take forever.
-Also you will have more chances of breaking them.
+- Olive Ascolane is a variety of green olives that are 2 in - 5 cm long and have a thick fleshy pulp.
+It is not easy to find them outside Ascoli, so you must use the most giant olives you can find at your grocery store.
+Make sure you buy them already pitted; pitting olives will take forever.
+Otherwise, use an olive pitter to make sure you don't break them while pitting them.

-The rest of the ingredients can be sorted into 3 different categories:
+The rest of the ingredients can be sorted into three different categories:

 - Ingredients to make the ragu (meat sauce)